ThemezerNX/LayoutDocs/docs/guide/layouts/index.md

 # Getting Started

-Recommend to make a mockup first, so you know at what position you want all elements to be!
+It is recommend to make a mockup first, so you know at what position you want all elements to be!
 Starting without one often results in messy layouts!

 ## Figuring Out the Coordinates